Autistic Burnout as a Turning Point

 One participant in that study wrote: “A massive autistic burnout may have saved my life.”

-A person from Australia who was diagnosed at 50+ writes in their blog: “Without this all-consuming burnout, I would never have discovered that I am autistic.
+A person from Australia who was diagnosed at 50+ writes in their blog: “Without that all-consuming burnout, I would never have discovered that I am autistic.
 The secret of recovery lies in knowledge.
 Because knowledge allows you to make changes.
 Without it, you are doomed to live the way others tell you to, rather than the way you need to.”

 Dr. Megan Anna Neff, a clinical psychologist with a late diagnosis, describes the beginning of her unmasking through... throwing away uncomfortable underwear 🙈.
 It sounds funny, but the point is precise: her body began to speak, and she began to listen.
-And that became the foundation: “Now I am experiencing freedom and relaxation in a way I never have before.”
+And that became the foundation: “Now I am experiencing freedom and relaxation in a way I have never experienced before.”

 😔 But this works only under one condition